transdigiware/blockchain/enterprise_upgrade_tool.md

 ## Complete upgrade

 The upgrade tool stores the certificates and private keys that it used to deploy your {{site.data.keyword.blockchainfull_notm}} Platform 2.0 network on your cluster inside Kubernetes secrets.
 When you finish upgrading your Enterprise Plan network, you can delete all of the data that was created by the upgrade tool, including the certificates and keys, by clicking **Complete Upgrade**. **This action is final**.
 After you complete the upgrade, you can no longer use the tool to interact with your networks on Enterprise Plan or the {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
 You can see an overview of the CAs, peers, and chaincode that you migrated to the new platform to help you decide whether you still need to use the tool.
-If the migration of any node failed, you need to delete that node using the panel that created it before you remove the upgrade tool.
+After you have removed the upgrade tool, you can use the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console to add or remove nodes from your network.

 Ensure that you click the **Export all identities** link provided by the upgrade tool to download your administrator identities before you click **Complete Upgrade**.
 Store the identities in a secure place.
 After you complete this step, you can operate your network only by using the admin identities that you downloaded.
 {: important}